 One of our supermarket bargains this week was a few pieces of oxtail which I braised in red wine and ate with a dish of Polenta of which, being as I am the only person in this house weird enough to eat Polenta, I had a fair bit leftover.
-No worries – there are so many great things to do with the leftovers.
+No worries – there are so many great things to do with the scraps.

 The recipe for polenta, in case you are wondering, can be found here.